-- (1) The vessel must comply with the ICLL subject to the specifications, modifications and additional requirements contained in clauses 3.3 to 3.8 of this Chapter. - (2) For the purposes of subsection (1), the ICLL applies to the vessel as if the vessel was a vessel engaged on an international voyage. - (3) When the ICLL uses the term 'Administration', for the purpose of this Section it means the National Regulator. - (4) Where a term used in the ICLL or in this Chapter is not defined in the ICLL, the definitions at clause 1.4 of this Section apply. - (5) Annex B of this Section provides guidance on the requirements of the ICLL and how they apply to domestic commercial vessels.
+- (1) The vessel must comply with the ICLL subject to the specifications, modifications and additional requirements contained in clauses 3.3 to 3.8 of this Chapter. - (2) For the purposes of subsection (1), the ICLL applies to the vessel as if the vessel was a vessel engaged on an international voyage. - (3) When the ICLL uses the term 'Administration', for the purpose of this Section it means the National Regulator. - (4) Where a term used in the ICLL or in this Chapter is not defined in the ICLL, the definitions at clause 1.5 of this Section apply. - (5) ANNEX B of this Section provides guidance on the requirements of the ICLL and how they apply to domestic commercial vessels.

-Note 1 Annex B provides a summary of all the relevant provisions of the ICLL for domestic commercial vessels subject to this Chapter.
+NOTE 1 ANNEX B provides a summary of all the relevant provisions of the ICLL for domestic commercial vessels subject to this Chapter.

-Note 2 In accordance with Marine Order 507, a Recognised Organisation or an Accredited Marine Surveyor with the appropriate accreditation may carry out load line surveys on domestic commercial vessels (in accordance with the accreditation category and any conditions of accreditation).
+NOTE 2 In order for a domestic commercial vessels to be issued a Load Line Certificate, a Recognised Organisation or an Accredited Marine Surveyor with the appropriate accreditation must carry out the load line surveys on the vessel (in accordance with the accreditation category and any conditions of accreditation).
+See the applicable Marine Orders for more information.